foomo/gocontentful/README.md

 Field getters are named after the field ID in Contentful and return the proper type.
 For example, if the Person content type has a Symbol (short text) field named 'Name', this will be the getter:

-(vo *CfPerson) **GetName**(locale ...string) (name string, err error)
+(vo *CfPerson) **Name**(locale ...string) (string, error)

 The locale parameter is optional and if not passed, the function will return the value for the default locale of the space.
-If the locale is specified and a value doesn't exist, the function will return the value for the default locale if that's specified as a fallback locale in the space definition in Contentful, otherwise will return an error.
+If the locale is specified and it's not available for the space, an error is returned.
+If the locale is valid but a value doesn't exist for the field and locale, the function will return the value for the default locale if that's specified as a fallback locale in the space definition in Contentful, otherwise will return an error.

 Possible return types are: